- Home

 For others, particularly those who had a strained relationship before the diagnosis, the pressure of a cancer diagnosis and treatment, financial worries and the demands of caring add further tension.
 In this case, you may find it best to share the caring role with other people so you are not the full-time carer.

-It can be helpful to understand the potential changes that cancer can bring.
-Being open and honest can help you and the person you are caring for through the anxieties, sadness and uncertainty.
-This chapter discusses ways a relationship may change, and how to manage these changes.
+It can be helpful to understand the changes that cancer can bring.
+Being open and honest can help you and the person you are caring for cope with any anxieties, sadness and uncertainty.
+This section discusses some ways a relationship may change, and how to manage any changes.

-- I might need to take on new responsibilities that will reverse our roles.
+- you might have to take on new responsibilities that mean you reverse your usual roles

-- I may avoid sharing how I’m feeling because I’m scared of overwhelming the other person when they have enough to worry about.
+- you may avoid sharing your feelings because you don’t want to overwhelm the other person when they have enough to worry about

-- We might need to re-evaluate our priorities and set new goals or put them on hold.
+- you might need to re-evaluate your priorities and set new goals

 - Talk about the changes to avoid misunderstandings.
 Discuss ways to meet each other’s needs.